tony-ou/web_QoE_user_study/README.md

 2. Scripts `./scripts` help you filter, plot, analyze results.
 Be to sure run these scripts from inside `./scripts` folder, otherwise some paths would be incorrect.
 First, you should filter out bad results using `./scripts/filter_results.py`.
 (You can also manually filter results.
 Run `./scripts/create_csv.py` to put all results into a csv and open it with excel.)
 Bad results will be moved to `./rejected_results`.
 Second, you plot MOS + error bar, and obtain a summary log file with `./scripts/get_results.sh`.
 If results appear weird, you can either revisit filtering step (like increasing filtering threshold) or analyze the results further via `./scripts/Digging.ipynb`.

-3. After you are done with analyzing results, you MUST arhive results with `scripts/move_results_out.sh` because next campaign's results is also stored in `./results`.
-You will mix them up if you don't archive this campign first.
+3. After you are done with analyzing results, you MUST archive results with `scripts/move_results_out.sh` because next campaign's results is also stored in `./results`.
+You will mix them up if you don't archive this campaign first.
 To revisit previous campaigns, run `./scripts/move_results_in.sh`.